azaghal/factorio-beyond-vanilla-qol/README.md

     > Reduces tedium of setting up personal logistics on both the player character and spidetrons.
 Allows carrying over configuration from one game to another.

+-   Configure and populate equipment grids using blueprints and robots ([Equipment Grid Templates](https://mods.factorio.com/mod/equipment-grid-templates))

+    > Removes the hassle of repeatedly having to set-up the equipment grid for both player character and vehicles (like spidetrons).
+Blueprint templates can be passed from one game to another.

 ### Planning